prashant-falconx/falconx-py/README.md

 ```

 # Installation
-Clone the git and add directory to PYTHONPATH
+Clone the git repo and add directory to PYTHONPATH

 Install requirements:
 ```sh